Long Hollow, South Dakota

-Long Hollow is an unincorporated community and census-designated place in Roberts County, South Dakota, United States.
+Long Hollow is an unincorporated community and census-designated place on the Lake Traverse Indian Reservation in Roberts County, South Dakota, United States.
 Its population was 265 as of the 2020 census.

 Geography

 According to the U.S. Census Bureau, the community has an area of 14.550 mi2; 14.432 mi2 of its area is land, and 0.118 mi2 is water.